- Reading Time = 3 1/2 minutes

-Q: What should I do with conflicting advice I’m getting about deck finishing?
+Q: What should I do about conflicting advice I’m getting about deck finishing?
 I just built a new staircase out of cedar for my deck and the measured moisture content of the wood is less than 10%.
-Some brands of deck stain recommend letting new wood weather 4-12 months, then use a cleaner and brightener before applying a finish.
+Some brands of deck stain recommend letting new wood weather 4 to 12 months, then use a cleaner and brightener before applying a finish.
 Other brands say it’s okay to sand and apply stain whenever the wood is below 17% moisture content.
 One brand of stain says to stain all six sides of each board while building, which I can’t do now.
 Have I messed up?

 A: No, you haven’t messed up.
 Not at all.
 One reason for the conflicting advice about deck finishing is that manufactures can’t always trust people to know the actual moisture content of the wood of their new decks.
 Some companies are more cautious about this than others.
 Waiting for a year, then prepping the deck and finishing it, is a foolproof way to ensure people don’t apply deck stain to wood that has a lot of internal moisture.
 In your case, if you’ve measured the moisture content in the middle of a freshly cut face on the end of a board with a meter and found it to be drier than 15%, you’re A-okay for finishing.
 This is true even if you’re using the most moisture-averse finishing products.
 Like I said, the safest approach is to cut a piece of the lumber you used for building, then test the middle of the cut face for moisture content.
 Wood can be superficially dry, but internal moisture will eventually get out, causing deck finish failure.
 If a board is dry enough within, then it’s dry enough indeed.
 Moisture meters are cheap and effective these days.
 That’s my meter in the photo below.
 I use it all the time.